koenrane/KR-new-site/content/import/lightness-and-unease.md

 I can sense a mix of reasonable dissatisfaction with my performance, and "psychologically unrealistic" expectations.
 I’ve taken far longer than I wished on my AI book; if only I were less vulnerable to [pica](http://lesswrong.com/lw/15w/experiential_pica/), if I studied an extra hour each day, if the concepts had come to me more easily… I imagine worlds in which I did better and had also made substantial progress in, say, topology or linear algebra by this point in time.

-I’ve come so far, but I also am quite aware of [the countless levels above mine](https://www.readthesequences.com/TheLevelAboveMine).
+I’ve come so far, but I also am quite aware of [the levels above mine](https://www.readthesequences.com/TheLevelAboveMine).
 Sometimes it weighs on me, but usually I view the task before me with twisted pleasure.